strongloop/strongloop.com2/_posts/2020-05-06-april-milestone.md

 ### Build with TS Project-References

 LoopBack monorepo was configured in a hacky way to allow TypeScript to build individual packages.
 We have made [changes to leverage TypeScript's Project-References](https://github.com/strongloop/loopback-next/pull/5155).
-Project references are a new feature in TypeScript 3.0 that allow to structure typeScript projects into smaller pieces.
+Project references are a new feature in TypeScript 3.0 that allow to structure TypeScript projects into smaller pieces.

 ### Other Build Features